S203932/AARC3-WP4-Policy-Registration-API/README.md

 - ttl - the time period (in seconds) after which this document should be retrieved again by consumers
 - valid_from - time from which this policy is in effect

-The following is an example of a valid call to the endpoint.
+The following is an example of the response from a valid call to the endpoint.
 ```json
 {
   "policy": {